 Machine shops have been a key manufacturing industry resource since at least the early 1800’s.
-But, the days when a successful machine shop consisted of a couple of machines in a garage, a few physically fit workmen and an “open” sign are becoming a thing of the past.
-While those shops exist, and their pricing can sometimes seem like a bargain, their ability to provide skilled expertise, accurate parts on time consistently is seldom accomplished.
+But the days when a successful machine shop consisted of a couple of machines in a garage, a few physically fit workmen and an “open” sign are becoming a thing of the past.
+While some of those shops still exist, and their pricing can sometimes seem like a bargain, their ability to provide skilled expertise, accurate parts on time consistently is seldom accomplished.
 All too frequently the actual cost of doing business fails to live up to the promise of the quoted price.

 That means we:

 - Consistently deliver quality work – perfect finished parts and exacting welding fixtures that work in your production process

 - Strive to efficiently design and execute your project to save you both time and money

 - Treat our customers as we’d like to be treated ourselves